Single-molecule orientation localization microscopy I: fundamental limits: Optimal methods for estimating the orientation of fluorescent molecules

 In the limiting case where $\mathcal{J}_{xz,xz}=\mathcal{J}_{yz,yz}=0$, we find an analytical bound on the combined precision of measuring second-order moments $m_{xx}$, $m_{yy}$, and $m_{xy}$ [\cref{fig:2}(a)], given by \begin{linenomath} \end{linenomath} for molecules wobbling around $\mu_x$ and $\mu_z$ axes, respectively.
-Similarly, in the limiting case where $\mathcal{J}_{xy,xy}=\mathcal{J}_{yz,yz}=0$, the bound on the total measurement variance for $m_{xx}$, $m_{zz}$, and $m_{xz}$ [\cref{fig:2}(b)] is given by \begin{linenomath} \end{linenomath} A bound on the uncertainty of measuring all six second moments (using the full FI matrix $\bm{\mathcal{J}}$) can be found analytically by solving
+Similarly, in the limiting case where $\mathcal{J}_{xy,xy}=\mathcal{J}_{yz,yz}=0$, the bound on the total measurement variance for $m_{xx}$, $m_{zz}$, and $m_{xz}$ [\cref{fig:2}(b)] is given by \begin{linenomath} \end{linenomath} where $c$ represents the brightness of a $z$-oriented dipole normalized to that of an $x$- or $y$-oriented dipole [\cref{eqn:basis_normalization}].
+A bound on the uncertainty of measuring all six second moments (using the full FI matrix $\bm{\mathcal{J}}$) can be found analytically by solving

 using the aforementioned constraints [\cref{eqn:FIconstraint_x1,eqn:FIconstraint_x2,eqn:FIconstraint_z}].
 However, due to the complexity of the expression, we only show the numerical results here [\cref{fig:2}(c)].
+Note that the classical precision bound [\cref{eqn:xyBound,eqn:xzBound,eqn:fullMbound}] lies above (i.e., predicts worse precision than) the quantum bound for measuring orientational second moments \cite{zhang2020quantum}.
+Achieving quantum-limited performance for measuring all second-order orientational moments simultaneously requires collective measurement \cite{Ragy2016,Bisketzi2019}, which is not usually possible in SMOLM since fluorescent probes and photon detection events are uncorrelated.

 With this fundamental bound on measurement precision in hand, we now compare the sensitivity of various methods for measuring the orientation of in-focus molecules wobbling around the $\mu_x$ [\cref{fig:2}(i)] and $\mu_z$ axes [\cref{fig:2}(ii)].
-Throughout the following analyses, we assume an imaging numerical aperture of $\text{NA}=1.4$ and a matched immersion refractive index of $n=1.515$, if not otherwise specified.
+Throughout the following analyses, we assume an imaging numerical aperture of $\text{NA}=1.4$ and a matched immersion RI of $n=1.515$, if not otherwise specified.
 Interestingly, the raPol standard PSF measures the in-plane second moments $m_{xx}$, $m_{yy}$, and $m_{zz}$ for molecules wobbling around either the $\mu_x$-axis [\cref{fig:2}(a)(i)] or the $\mu_z$ axis [\cref{fig:2}(a)(ii)] with precision close to the fundamental limit (within 11\% on average); thus raPol is nearly optimal for measuring the in-plane rotational dynamics of fluorescent molecules.
 The $xy$Pol, TS, and bisected PSFs all have worse precision due to the weak $B_{xy}$ basis images discussed in \cref{sec:model}.
-On the other hand, CHIDO exhibits very similar $B_{xx}$ an $B_{yy}$ basis images [\cref{fig:1}(c,d)(v)], and its in-plane orientation sensitivity suffers to a degree compared to other methods [\cref{fig:2}(a)].

 In contrast, the family of standard PSFs has weak $B_{xz}$ and $B_{yz}$ basis images, and therefore, their precisions for measuring moments in the $xz$ plane are much worse compared to those of engineered PSFs [\cref{fig:2}(b)].
 We also note that none of the PSFs we evaluate perform close to the best-possible measurement precision.
 Similar observations hold for measuring all second moments simultaneously [\cref{fig:2}(c)]; raPol and $xy$Pol have relatively poor precision, and all methods are significantly worse than the bound.